net-lisias-ksp/HLAirshipsCore/README.md

 * [2016-0509](https://forum.kerbalspaceprogram.com/index.php?/topic/49443-airships-in-13-hooliganlabs-mods/&do=findComment&comment=2571512), it was claimed that the license was changed to All Rights Reserved.
 * [2018-0326](https://forum.kerbalspaceprogram.com/index.php?/topic/49443-airships-in-13-hooliganlabs-mods/&do=findComment&comment=3335548), the original author states again the MIT License on his works.

 However, the official Wiki states that all HooliganLabs mods are MIT.
-No word from dunclaw, who implemeted some code and add some parts to the upstream.
+No word yet from dunclaw, who implemented some code and added some parts to the upstream.

 Given the current mess in the licensing, the only right I can grant to you is the right to fork this repo, as demanded by [GitHub TOS](https://help.github.com/articles/github-terms-of-service/).